iCliniq Logo

 Hello,

-The CRP (C-reactive protein) raised in case of any inflammation in the body.
-ESR (erythrocyte sedimentation rate) does not need to be always increased when CRP raised because ESR is a non-specific marker of inflammation.
-It is not as much sense as like that of CRP.
-Your CRP value mildly increased which will fall within range once inflammation resolution occurs.
-Allergic rhinitis probably might be the cause.
-The irritable bowel syndrome and tension headache are associated with anxiety.
+The CRP (C-reactive protein) is raised in case of any inflammation in the body.
+ESR (erythrocyte sedimentation rate) does not always need to be increased when CRP is raised because ESR is a non-specific marker of inflammation.
+It does not make as much sense as that of CRP.
+Your CRP value mildly increased, which will fall within range once inflammation resolution occurs.
+Allergic rhinitis might be the cause.
+Irritable bowel syndrome and tension headache are associated with anxiety.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!